leachiml/DCDC-IBB_-12V/README.md

 You have multiple Options:

 - Go to my [CADLAB.io](https://cadlab.io/project/23857) Repository and view/download the Files
-- Open the Files with the [Altium viewer](https://www.altium.com/viewer/) or
+- Open the Files with the [Altium viewer](https://www.altium.com/viewer/)
-- [Download](https://www.altium.com/de/altium-designer-viewer) the viewer from their Website
 - Open the Files in Altium Designer 19+

 ## LICENSE